whammou/OENG1209/lab5-work.md

   <IMG src="./assets/w5-work/lab11.jpg" alt="wok" width=100%/>

-  2. How much work does he do on the sled of $\theta = 30 \textdegree $ and he pulls the sled the same distance
+  2. How much work does he do on the sled of theta = 30 and he pulls the sled the same distance

   <IMG src="./assets/w5-work/lab12.jpg" alt="work" width=100%/>